paultyng/terraform-provider-opentelekomcloud/docs/resources/ecs_instance_v1.md

   to associate with the server.
 If this parameter is left blank, the `default` security group is bound to the ECS by default.

-* `availability_zone` - (Required, String, ForceNew) The availability zone in which to create the server.
+* `availability_zone` - (Optional, String, ForceNew) The availability zone in which to create the server.

+  -> **NOTE:**
+  If this parameter is not specified, the system automatically selects an AZ.

   Changing this creates a new server.

 * `os_scheduler_hints` - (Optional, Map, ForceNew) Schedules ECSs, for example, by configuring an ECS group.
 The `os_scheduler_hints` object structure is documented below.
 Changing this creates a new server.